fkie-cad/FACT_core/docs/index.md

     <img src="https://raw.githubusercontent.com/fkie-cad/FACT_core/master/src/web_interface/static/FACT_smaller.png" alt="FACT Logo" width="625" height="263"/>
 </p>

-The Firmware Analysis and Comparison Tool (FACT) is intended to automate Firmware Security analysis (Router, IoT, UEFI, Webcams, Drones, …).
-Thereby it shall be easy to use (web GUI), extend (plug-in system) and integrate (REST API).

 # Challenges
 Firmware analysis is a tough challenge with a lot of tasks.
 Many of these tasks can be automated (either with new approaches or incorporation of existing tools) so that a security analyst can focus on his main task: Analyzing the firmware (and finding vulnerabilities).